ekatko1/git-rganized/install_git.md

 #### _La version française suit._

-# Guide to installing git on your computer
+# Guide to installing git and knitr on your computer

 ### 1. Quick check to see whether git is already installed.